Kentucky Supreme Court denies request to block abortion ban

 Kentucky’s Republican-dominated legislature enacted a “trigger law” banning nearly all abortions if the U.S. Supreme Court overturned Roe v.
 Wade.
 The only exception under the measure is when the health of the mother is threatened.
 Lawmakers also passed a separate 6-week ban that the clinics also challenged.

+The state’s Democratic governor and Republican attorney general offered starkly different responses to the Thursday ruling that essentially keeps abortion access blocked in Kentucky.

+Gov. Andy Beshear said the state’s highest court left in place an “extremist” law that provides no exceptions for rape and incest victims.
+Attorney General Daniel Cameron, who is defending the laws in court, called the decision a “victory for life and the rule of law.”
+Cameron is among several Republicans running for governor in the 2023 election, when Beshear will seek a second term.

-Last month, a circuit judge in Louisville temporarily blocked the two laws while the courts reviewed whether the measures violate Kentucky’s constitution.
+Last month, a circuit judge in Louisville temporarily blocked the two state laws while the courts reviewed whether the measures violate Kentucky’s constitution.
 A state appeals court judge earlier this month said the ban should take effect, even if the laws are in dispute, because in Kentucky, “a statute carries with it the presumption of constitutionality.”